Dealing with pressure sores (sore skin)

 - Other medical conditions, such as diabetes

 It is much better to prevent pressure sores than to treat them once they have happened.
-The National Institute for Health and Clinical Excellence (NICE) and the European Pressure Ulcer Advisory Panel (EPUAP) have guidelines on pressure sores.
-They recommend that a member of the health care team looking after you should assess your risk of developing pressure sores and create a plan to prevent them.
+The National Institute for Health and Care Excellence (NICE), Healthcare Improvement Scotland and the European Pressure Ulcer Advisory Panel (EPUAP) have guidelines on pressure sores.
+They all recommend that a member of the health care team looking after you should assess your risk of developing pressure sores and create a plan to prevent them.

 The areas of skin most at risk of getting sore depends on whether you are lying down or sitting.
 The following diagrams show the areas most at risk.